econoalchemist/COLDCARD-MiddleGround/README.md

   <img width="752" height="662" src="Assets/Sparrow21.png">
 </p>

-Unfortunately, BitcoinCore stores your public keys and balance unencrypted on the computer it is running on.
+Unfortunately, BitcoinCore stores your public keys and balances unencrypted on the computer it is running on.
 Although your bitcoin are not directly at risk of theft, if this computer is regularly connected to the internet, it is at risk to hackers - which has the potential to make you a target if your balance and geographic location are discovered.
 To learn more about Sparrow Wallet best practices, check out [this Sparrow Wallet resource](https://www.sparrowwallet.com/docs/best-practices.html) guide.

 Now that Sparrow Wallet is connected with BitcoinCore, this is a good time to get the watch-only wallet file exported from the ColdCard.
 Then it can be imported to Sparrow Wallet.
 So connect your ColdCard to the ColdPower adaptor and log into the ColdCard.

 In order to keep your ColdCard air-gapped, the Partially Signed Bitcoin Transaction (PSBT) can be utilized to spend bitcoin from the ColdCard without ever connecting it to the internet.
 Basically, the public information from the ColdCard called an XPUB will be used to import the necessary information into Sparrow Wallet on our desktop.
 By doing this, Sparrow Wallet will be able to generate receive addresses and QR codes, monitor the ColdCard's balance, and initiate PSBT's.
 All without exposing any of the private information from the ColdCard, like the signing key.

 You will use the microSD card to transfer information between the desktop and the ColdCard.
-Ensure the microSD card is insterted to the ColdCard.
+Ensure the microSD card is inserted to the ColdCard.

 First, the `.json` file needs to be exported from the ColdCard, which will contain all the public information necessary so that Sparrow Wallet can import this watch-only wallet.
 From the ColdCard main menu select `Advanced` > `MicroSD Card` > `Export Wallet` > `Generic JSON`.